 Marina water canal is flanked by a beautiful promenade lined with lush green palm trees.
 The walkway stretches for a little over seven kilometers.
 At the right times, this walkway turns into a colorful tourist hub.
 With about 70 restaurants and 300 branded outlets, the walkway offers so much more than a place for a morning jog or a lazy evening sprawl.

 If you want to explore every single thing in Marina, you will have to spend a whole day.
-There are so many ways to enjoy here.
-But if you want to go to every nook and corner then go on a walking tour through Dubai Marina Walk.
-Wear some nice pair of trainers if you love your feet because it’s going to be a long walk.
+There are so many ways to enjoy yourself here.
+But if you want to go to every nook and corner, then go on a walking tour through Dubai Marina Walk.
+Wear a nice pair of trainers if you love your feet because it will be a long walk.

 Sightseeing in Dubai Marina Walk

 Architectural marvels stand tall all along the length of the promenade.
 Manicured greenery and long stretches of palm trees add a touch of natural beauty to this artificial city.